McKenzza/DevOpsMe/linux/Network.md

 Simply, a network interface is the point of connection between a computer and a network.
 In other words, how the Linux system links up the software side of networking to the hardware side.

+## Network Achitecture

+Linux network architecture is made up of layers that work together to allow communication between devices.

+What we know is that the `OSI (Open Systems Interconnection)` model has been based on [OSI Basic Reference Model (1984)](https://www.iso.org/standard/14252.html).
+Created by ISO (International Organisation for Standarisation), it consists on seven layers:

+### Layer 1: Physical layer

+The physical layer is the lowest layer in the Linux network architecture.
+It is responsible for the physical transmission of data over the network.
+This layer deals with the physical components of the network such as cables, connectors, and network interface cards (NICs).

+Usage:

+Real infrastructure: LAN (Local Area Network), WAN (Wide Area Network), BAN (Building Area Network) etc.

+Converts binary data into physical signal

+> [!NOTE]
+> Information or bits are transmitted either by wires, cables, or without them, for example via Bluetooth, Wi-Fi.
+>
+> When a network problem occurs, specialists immediately turn to the physical layer to check, for example, whether the network cable is disconnected from the device.

+### Layer 2: Data Link Layer

+The data link layer is responsible for providing reliable communication between two devices on the same network segment.
+It deals with protocols such as Ethernet and Wi-Fi and is responsible for ensuring that data is transmitted without errors.

+In other words, data link layer provides encapsulation of network layer data packets into frames and its synchronization.

+Usage:

+Switches operate at the data link layer and use MAC (Media Access Control) addresses to identify devices on the network.
+When a device sends data to another device on the network, the switch reads the MAC address of the data packet and determines the best route for the packet to take to reach its destination.
+This process is called packet switching, and it allows multiple devices on a network to communicate simultaneously without interfering with each other.

+### Layer 3: Network Layer

+The network layer is responsible for providing logical addressing and routing of data between different networks.
+This layer is where the IP protocol resides, and it is responsible for determining the best path for data to travel across the network.

+### Layer 4: Transport Layer

+The transport layer is responsible for providing reliable data transfer between applications running on different devices.
+This layer deals with protocols such as TCP and UDP, and it is responsible for ensuring that data is transmitted without errors and in the correct order.

+### Layer 5: Session Layer

+The session layer is responsible for establishing, maintaining, and terminating sessions between applications on different devices.
+This layer deals with protocols such as SSH and Telnet, and it is responsible for managing communication between applications.

+### Layer 6: Presentation Layer

+The presentation layer is responsible for the formatting and representation of data.
+It deals with protocols such as ASCII and JPEG, and it is responsible for ensuring that data is presented in a format that can be understood by the receiving device.

+### Layer 7: Application Layer

+The application layer is the highest layer in the Linux network architecture.
+It deals with protocols such as HTTP, FTP, and SMTP, and it is responsible for providing services to applications running on different devices.

 ## Network Interface Names

 List the available network interfaces with sys FS: